gmelika/slate/source/index.html.md

-base_currency | the base currency (in the case of `btcusd` this will be `btc`) base_amount | the base amount expires_on | expiration time of the quote, expressed as the number of seconds elapsed since January 1, 1970 UTC fee | this is the fee charged, which has already been included in the quote_amount fee_currency | the currency of the fee charged quote_id | the unique id of this quote
+base_currency | the base currency (in the case of `btcusd` this will be `btc`) base_amount | the base amount expires_on | expiration time of the quote, expressed as the number of seconds elapsed since January 1, 1970 UTC fee_amount | this is the fee charged, which has already been included in the quote_amount fee_currency | the currency of the fee charged quote_id | the unique id of this quote